 are monotone in the sense of Definition \ref{definition:strmonwbc} (respectively, relatively monotone), and

 then

 for $i_0,\ldots,i_s$ sufficiently large; in particular, Equations \eqref{eqn:mc} and \eqref{eqn:defainf} converge. \end{lemma} \begin{proof} We give the proof in the monotone case; the relatively monotone case is analogous.
-Suppose that $v_1$ and $v_2$ are two pseudoholomorphic disks which contribute to the coefficient of $a_0$ in \eqref{eqn:term}, with values of $i_j$ given by $k_j$ for disk $v_1$, and $l_j$ for disk $v_2$.
-Define lifts $\tilde{v}_1,\tilde{v}_2$ of the boundaries to $\mathcal{G}X$, by gluing the index-$0$ orientation operators onto the strip-like ends of $v_1, v_2$.
+Suppose that $v_1$ and $v_2$ are two pseudoholomorphic discs which contribute to the coefficient of $a_0$ in \eqref{eqn:term}, with values of $i_j$ given by $k_j$ for disc $v_1$, and $l_j$ for disc $v_2$.
+Define lifts $\tilde{v}_1,\tilde{v}_2$ of the boundaries to $\cG X$, by gluing the index-$0$ orientation operators onto the strip-like ends of $v_1, v_2$.
 Because these $v_1$ and $v_2$ contribute to $A_\infty$ products, they are rigid, which implies that

 and